Visiting Scholars and Academic Speakers

 Mellon Fellows are appointed for two years and teach two courses per year.
 Each Postdoctoral Fellow establishes a close, collaborative mentoring relationship with one faculty member.
 The courses taught must include at least one course each year that is regularly offered in the College curriculum.
 The other course can extend Grinnell's curriculum into new areas.
 The fellow's two courses in the second year may be used either to enable a course release, to provide an opportunity for interdisciplinary teaching, or to otherwise expand the departmental offerings.
 The program is designed to benefit the Fellow through development of teaching skills and the opportunity to experience an educational environment that prizes excellence in undergraduate education, as well as providing time for Fellows to advance scholarly efforts and share those with students and faculty.
 The program correspondingly benefits departments by allowing a small increase in the number of course offerings and the opportunity to bring in contemporary perspectives from a recent Ph.D.

-Mellon Postdoctoral Fellows are eligible to apply for professional development opportunities using the same process as regular full-time teaching faculty at Grinnell College.
-In addition, the Fellow may be eligible for an additional conference targeted specifically at Postdoctoral Fellows.
+Mellon Postdoctoral Fellows are eligible to apply for professional development opportunities using the same process as term faculty at Grinnell College.

 Departments interested in applying to host a Mellon Postdoctoral Fellow can find further information on GrinnellShare (login required).
 Proposals are due in the Dean's Office by the first Friday in October.
 Please feel free to contact Susan Ferrari, Director of Corporate, Foundation, and Government Relations, with any questions about this program.